 Figure 16.
-235U (n,f) compared to 235U (n,tot) cross-section uncertainties [1].
+235U (n,f) compared to 235U (n,tot) cross section uncertainties [1].

 The uncertainty in 235U (n,f) and 209Bi highlight a couple key attributes relevant to nuclear data.
-First, the component reactions that make up the integral cross- section almost always have a higher relative uncertainty because integral cross-section experiments can more accurately be measured through attenuation of a “beam” of neutrons.
+First, the component reactions that make up the integral cross section almost always have a higher relative uncertainty because integral cross section experiments can more accurately be measured through attenuation of a “beam” of neutrons.
 The underlying reactions are generally more difficult to characterize.
-Sec- ond, the 235U (n,f) relative uncertainty near 2.2 keV is 133.6%, which implies that when utilizing a Gaussian distribution the cross-section must go negative to cap- ture the full distribution of possible total cross-sections within a given confidence interval.
-This is obviously non-physical; however, it gives scope to the magnitude of uncertainty of the underlying cross-sections over difficult experimental energy ranges.
+Sec- ond, the 235U (n,f) relative uncertainty near 2.2 keV is 133.6%, which implies that when utilizing a Gaussian distribution, the cross section must go negative to cap- ture the full distribution of possible total cross sections within a given confidence interval.
+This is obviously non-physical; however, it gives scope to the magnitude of uncertainty of the underlying cross sections over difficult experimental energy ranges.
 Next, the 235U reactions are more thoroughly studied as compared to 209Bi.
-Over the the majority of the energy range, 235U is below one percent relative error, largely driven down by thermal nuclear reactor experiments, while 209Bi has a larger error
+Over the majority of the energy range, 235U is below one percent relative error, largely driven down by thermal nuclear reactor experiments, while 209Bi has a larger error